sparkflows/sparkflows-docs/docs/aws/introduction.rst

 Fire Insights comes with a number of components including:

 - Workflow Editor : To create workflows for data processing, analytics and machine learning.
+- 260+ Processors : These include reading data from various stores, data processing, machine learning and visualizations.
 - Execution Engine : For executing the workflow on EMR
 - Scheduler : For scheduling running the workflows at certain time intervals